jesusfbes/Besaml/README.md

 **Dataset included:**

 1. Old Faithful Geiser Dataset [1].

-Part of this code is inspired by the code of [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning) by Andrew Ng.
+2. Subset of MNIST dataset [2] selected in [Coursera's Machine Learning course](https://www.coursera.org/learn/machine-learning).

 Function `fmincg`.
 Copyright (C) 2001 and 2002 by Carl Edward Rasmussen.
 Date 2002-02-13.

-[1] References:
+References:

-     Hardle, W. (1991) Smoothing Techniques with Implementation in S.
+     [1] Hardle, W. (1991) Smoothing Techniques with Implementation in S.
       New York: Springer.
       Azzalini, A. and Bowman, A. W. (1990).
 A look at some data on the Old Faithful geyser.
 Applied Statistics 39, 357-365.

+      [2] Y. LeCun, L. Bottou, Y. Bengio, and P. Haffner.
+"Gradient-based learning applied to document recognition."
+Proceedings of the IEEE, 86(11):2278-2324, November 1998.